Safework SA prosection continues.

 ‘Despite the significant nature of the fine, the school remains in a sound financial position’.

-I received a Facebook message from the senior pastor at the Church, and he commenced his ministry a few months after the accident.
-Unlike the previous incumbent, the new pastor wanted to meet face to face, and it was a kind gesture.
-He authored the letter to the parents and was relying on other sources to provide the facts, so I didn’t hold him responsible for the content.
+I received a Facebook message from the new senior pastor at the Church, and he wanted to meet face to face, and it was a kind gesture.
 We didn’t have the chance to meet, as he de-friended me on Facebook.
 I take responsibility for this, as my continuing posts on Facebook about the school were angry but truthful.
-It would be good for ‘Mr Angry’ and ‘Mr Cynical’ to leave me, but every day of my life is focused on my disability.
-Caused by Cedar College.